anarchivist/sanmateoquakers.org/index.md

 ## Schedule

+The next two meetings for worship are scheduled for May 12 and May 26, 2019.

-The San Mateo Worship Group meets every 2nd and 4th First Day (Sunday) at 10:00 AM at the **Gardeners' Association Hall** of the San Mateo Japanese-American Community Center, at [503 East 5th Avenue, San Mateo, CA](https://goo.gl/maps/dUF4DYRoydx).
+Starting in June 2019, The San Mateo Worship Group meets every 1st and 3rd First Day (Sunday) at 10:00 AM at the **Gardeners' Association Hall** of the San Mateo Japanese-American Community Center, at [503 East 5th Avenue, San Mateo, CA](https://goo.gl/maps/dUF4DYRoydx).

 Light refreshments will be available after each meeting for worship.
 We welcome all seekers, including those new to Quaker worship, to join us.